Macrometacorp/docs/docs/cep/stream-worker-basics/stream-worker-syntax.md

 ## Required Elements

 There are four elements required in a stream worker.
-For more information about stream worker elements, refer to [Elements of Stream Workers](stream-worker-elements).
+For more information about stream worker elements, refer to [Stream Worker Elements](stream-worker-elements).

 - _Metadata_ to provide information like the stream worker name.
 - At least one [source](../source/) of incoming events, such as a [stream](../source/source-types/stream-source), [kafka](../source/source-types/kafka), or [http](../source/source-types/http).